metaspace2020/metaspace/docker/README.md

 easier to make live code changes.

-Running `setup-dev-env.sh` will copy the pre-made docker config files into the projects in this repository, set up mol-db, and start the docker containers.
+Running `setup-dev-env.sh` will copy the pre-made docker config files into the projects in this repository and start the docker containers.

 To avoid disruption due to changes in the docker-compose files while updating from git, changing branches, etc. it can be useful to compile your configuration into a file